Escape sequences in C: Universal character names

 A value greater than \U0000FFFF may be represented by a single wchar_t if the UTF-32 encoding is used, or two if UTF-16 is used.

 Importantly, the universal character name \u00C0 always denotes the character "À", regardless of what kind of string literal it is used in, or the encoding in use.
 The octal and hex escape sequences always denote certain sequences of numerical values, regardless of encoding.
 Therefore, universal character names are complementary to octal and hex escape sequences; while octal and hex escape sequences represent code units, universal character names represent code points, which may be thought of as "logical" characters.

-Alternatives

-Some languages provide different mechanisms for coding behavior that the escape sequence provide.
-For example, the following Pascal code writes the two words on sequential lines: